Trump blames Obama for MS-13's growth, but the gang's roots date back decades

 The group, formally known as "Mara Salvatrucha," or "gang of Salvadoran guys," was made up of immigrants, mostly young teenagers from El Salvador.
 They fled civil war, but learned quickly that they needed to protect themselves from other gangs that sprouted up in Los Angeles, such as rival the 18th Street Gang, Grillo said.

-The "13" represents the 13th letter of the alphabet: M — or its allegiance to Mexican Mafia criminal organization.
+The "13" represents the 13th letter of the alphabet: M — or its allegiance to the Mexican Mafia, a criminal organization.
 Prospective recruits are initiated by getting physically beat for at least 13 seconds.

 The level of violence and crime that MS-13 perpetuates in economically distressed countries such as El Salvador, Guatemala and Honduras is at a different level, Grillo said.
 These countries are among the most violent in the world.